 Security and Deployment

-Keep vendor submissions, extracted data, and review evidence inside environments your team govern with private cloud and on-premise deployment options.
+Keep vendor submissions, extracted data, and review evidence inside environments your team controls.

 Deploy the platform inside a controlled cloud environment aligned with your infrastructure, identity, and network boundaries.